aikenkyu001/benchmarking_llm_against_prompt_formats/01_Manuscripts/arxiv_experiment_focused_paper_en.md

 As a result, constraints that should be unrelated interfere with each other, leading to a contradictory state (e.g., trying to access an already solved variable again).
 This is the root cause of the observed `KeyError` or timeout due to an infinite loop.

 This failure demonstrates that while the model can imitate the **structural template of a backtracking algorithm (a for-loop and a recursive call)**, it fails to understand and implement the essential requirement for the algorithm to function correctly: **ensuring the independence of states**.
-This is a concrete example of the "systematic failure of compositional manipulation" pointed out by Pan, et al. (2024), and serves as strong evidence that LLMs remain at the level of superficial pattern matching and have not grasped the logical essence of the algorithm.
+This is a concrete example of the "systematic failure of compositional manipulation" that has been pointed out in recent research, and serves as strong evidence that LLMs remain at the level of superficial pattern matching and have not grasped the logical essence of the algorithm.

 #### 5.2.2.
 Qualitative Analysis of Chain-of-Thought (CoT) Prompts